 Drizzle continues, I decide to stay another day at Sparwood and look into the next section, three days in wilderness, the flathead valley with three mountain passes and a river crossing that usually requires bicycle dismantling.
 The afternoon is spent at the Sparwood Pub, the only place that’s warm and out of the rain!

 Distance: 33.9mi / Elevation: 790ft / Finish: Fernie, BC

 Full ride data on Strava: https://www.strava.com/activities/585805856

 D-day for hitting flathead pass.
-Off to the supermarket to stock up and then much hesitation, I’m only a few days into this trip and the weather is not desirable at all to do the next three days with more rain (snow at elevation).
+I’m off to the supermarket to stock up but I’m overwhelmed with much hesitation, I’m only a few days into this trip and the weather is not desirable at all to do the next three days with more rain and snow at elevation.
 I’m riding solo and the temp forecast with rain just reads imminent disaster to me.
-I decided to take a b-line along the old divide route to Fernie, after remembering I had left something behind, doubling back and getting another rear flat tyre… What is going on with these rear flats I’m not sure!
-I finally make it into Fernie and have a hot meal at The Lunch Box and hit the Raging Elk hostel to dry out and research this new route I’m taking over the border, up to 2010 the Great Divide Mountain Bike Route followed this course.
+So, I decide to take a b-line along the old great divide route to Fernie, after remembering I had left something behind.
+Doubling back and getting another rear flat tyre… What is going on with these rear flats?
+I finally make it into Fernie and have a hot meal at The Lunch Box and hit the Raging Elk Hostel to dry out and research this new route I’m taking over the border.
+Until 2010, The Great Divide Mountain Bike Route followed this path.

 Day 7.
 G’Day USA